 What to include in the application

-- For detailed step-by-step instructions, please download the GATE user guide for this funding opportunity.
+For detailed step-by-step instructions, please download the GATE user guide for Front Office.

 GATE online forms

-- a listing of primary and secondary contact persons and signing authority designate for the application
+- A list of primary, secondary, and signing authority contacts for the application

-- the organization’s registration details, including Alberta Registration number, Canadian Charitable Registration number (if applicable) and incorporation date
+- Registered name, Alberta Registration number, CRA number (if applicable) and incorporation date

-- a brief project description (20 words) indicating the nature of the work to be done and project start and end dates
+- Brief project description (20 words) indicating the nature of the work to be done and project start and end dates

-- an Applicant Agreement with e-signature of signing authority designate for the organization
+- Applicant Agreement with e-signature of signing authority designate for the organization

-- a project budget detailing expenditures and non-AFA revenues in Canadian dollars
+- Project budget detailing expenditures and non-AFA revenues in Canadian dollars

-- the difference between expenditures and revenues will comprise the grant request to the AFA and cannot exceed $25,000 (or $50,000 for partnerships)
+- The difference between expenditures and revenues will comprise the grant request to the AFA and cannot exceed $20,000 (or $50,000 for partnerships)

 The applicant will be required to complete and upload the following attachments:

-- a detailed description of the project, including an outline of the objectives, planned activities, timelines and expected results and benefits
+- A detailed description of the project, including an outline of the objectives, planned activities, and timelines

-- a confirmation of the filing of the organization’s most recent return for Alberta Corporate Registry
+- Confirmation of the filing of the organization’s most recent return for Alberta Corporate Registry

 - Wherever possible, support material should be uploaded as an attachment into GATE (up to 4 MB)

-- If your large video or audio files cannot be uploaded directly under the Attachments page in GATE, an email including a link to a non-password protected download link (low res is actually better) must be emailed directly to the consultant responsible for this program (see contact information below).
+- If your large video or audio files cannot be uploaded directly under the Attachments page in GATE, an email including a link to a non-password protected download link must be emailed directly to the consultant responsible for this program (see contact information below).
 Links need to be active for at least five months post deadline.
 Please label all media files with organization name and project number.